Cecil-Libraries/Cecil-ANSI-Utils/README.md

 So what this does is essentially starts a loop through all 256 shads of red, followed by all 256 shades of green, followed by all 256 shades of blue.
 Once we are in the Blue loop we set up the iterator color, filling in a `0` for Normal color, and the r, g, and b iteration values.
 Afterwards we start the print line of Color On, Entry R G B. Than we loop through all possible types, and create a typed color in that loop.
 With that typed color we add to the printing line essentially Turn Type On, Print Type, Turn Type Off and Space, this repeats until we reach the end of the code block for the loop.
 Once we exit the type loop we add Color Off and print the line.
 This one doesn't have a pause, frankly because I couldn't get it working, which is why I do not recommend it.
 However, it's beautiful to watch.
 ### RGB Conversions
 Now let's dig into the RGB Convertors and how to use them.
+As of 1.1.0 you can now pass the output tupples directly into the ColorRGB Object.
 #### FromHex(string Code)
 For this one you simply need to pass in either something like "#ffffff" or "ffffff", because hex is base 16 it must be a string.
 How it works internally is trimming the start of the code of `#`'s, than converting each split of 2 characters in the code from base 16 into base 10, than returns the RGB values that were outputted.